A Quantile Variant of the EM Algorithm and Its Applications to Parameter Estimation with Interval Data: Introduction

-Moreover, in many experiments, more general incomplete observations are often encountered along with the fully observed data, where incompleteness arises due to censoring, grouping, quantal responses, etc. One general form of an incomplete observation is of interval form.
+Moreover, in many experiments, more general incomplete observations are often encountered along with the fully observed data, where incompleteness arises due to right-censoring, left-censoring, grouping, quantal responses, etc. A general type of incomplete observations is of interval form.
 That is, a lifetime of a subject $X_i$ is specified as $a_i \le X_i \le b_i$.
-In this paper, we deal with computing the MLE for this general form of incomplete data using the EM algorithm and its variants, MCEM and QEM.
+We deal with computing the MLE for this general form of incomplete data using the EM algorithm and its variants, the MCEM and QEM algorithms.
 This interval form can handle right-censoring, left-censoring, quantal responses and fully-observed observations.
-The proposed method includes the aforementioned existing methods as a special case.
-This proposed method can also handle the data from intermittent inspection which are referred to as {\em grouped data}\/ which provide only the number of failures in each inspection period. \cite{Seo/Yum:1993} and \cite{Shapiro/Gulati:1998} have given an approximation of the MLE under the exponential distribution only. \cite{Nelson:1982} described maximum likelihood methods, but the MLE should be obtained by ordinary numerical methods.
-The proposed method enables us to obtain the MLE through the EM or QEM sequences under a variety of distribution models.
+This proposed method can also handle the data from intermittent inspection which are referred to as \emph{grouped data}.
+In the grouped data case, only the number of failures in each inspection period are provided.
+For example, the articles\cite{Seo/Yum:1993,Shapiro/Gulati:1998} provide an example using grouped data but they approximate the MLE and only consider the case where the lifetimes are exponentially distributed.
+Nelson\cite{Nelson:1982} considers the maximum likelihood for grouped data but uses ordinary numerical methods which, as mentioned earlier, can often be problematic.
+The attractiveness of our proposed method is that it allows one to obtain the MLE using the QEM sequences under a variety of distributional assumptions.
+We will illustrate that it is easily applied to the cases described above and also provides more accurate estimates.

-The rest of the paper is organized as follows.
-In Section~\ref{SEC:EM}, we introduce the basic concept of the EM and MCEM algorithms.
-In Section~\ref{SEC:QEM}, we present the quantile implementation of the EM algorithm.
-In Section~\ref{SEC:Model}, we provide the likelihood construction with interval data and its EM implementation issues.
-Section~\ref{SEC:Parameter} deals with the parameter estimation procedure of exponential, normal, Laplace, Rayleigh, and Weibull distributions with interval data.
-In order to compare the performance of the proposed method with the EM and MCEM methods, Monte Carlo simulation study is presented in Section~\ref{SEC:Simulation} followed up with examples of various applications in Section~\ref{SEC:Examples}.
-This paper ends with concluding remarks in Section~\ref{SEC:Conclusion}.

-\section{{The EM and MCEM Algorithms}}
+\section{The EM and MCEM algorithms}